-From the architect.
+Text description provided by the architects.
 Two anthracite-coloured building volumes glittering in the sunlight can be seen from the road.
 The gate in between them opens to a private world.
 From up here, one looks down to the residence, a building com- posed of light-coloured cubes and dark rectangular slabs.
 The roof, which is paved with red bricks, braces the single building units.

 Approaching the house via the curved access road reveals the contrast between the solid cubes and the lightly-weight, cantilevered sections.